edineisantos/Near_Earth_Objects/README.md

 ### `interactive`

-There's a third useful subcommand named `interactive`.
-This subcommand first loads the database and then starts a command loop so that the user can repeatedly run `inspect` and `query` subcommands on the database without having to wait to reload the data each time you want to run a new command.
+A third useful subcommand is `interactive`.
+This subcommand initially loads the database and then initiates a command loop, allowing for repeated execution of `inspect` and `query` subcommands on the database.
+This setup eliminates the need to reload data for each new command execution.

 Here's what an example session might look like: